Soon-Ruiz now pushes for PPP

-After earlier voting for a P3.5 billion loan ordinance for the construction of Mandaue’s government center, the lady councilor is now pushing for a Public-Private Partnership (PPP) instead.
+After earlier voting for a P3.5 billion loan ordinance for the construction of Mandaue’s government center, the councilor is now pushing for a public-private partnership (PPP) instead.

 Ruiz said the PPP approach will be more advantageous for Mandaue as it will spare the city from incurring a significant debt.